Non-Existent Moments of Earnings Growth: Measurement of Conditional Tail Risk

 \section{Measurement of Conditional Tail Risk}

-We now introduce our proposed measure of conditional tail risk, and present method of estimation and inference.
-Formal theoretical justifications are relegated to the appendix.
+We now introduce our proposed measure of conditional tail risk, and present the method of estimation and inference.
+Formal theoretical justifications are relegated to the Appendix.
 Let $Y$ denote the variable of interest and let $X$ denote a vector of individual characteristics, such as the income level and age in the base year.
-Assume that the sample is i.i.d. so that the joint distribution $F_{Y,X}\left(\cdot ,\cdot \right)$ of $(Y,X)$ is unique.
-In this section, we present an econometric method to study tail features (e.g., existence of the variance, skewness, kurtosis, and so on) of the conditional distribution $F_{Y|X=x_{0}}$ of $Y$ given $X=x_{0}$ for pre-specified values $x_{0}$ of the individual characteristics $X$.
+We first assume that the sample is i.i.d. so that the joint distribution $F_{Y,X}\left(\cdot ,\cdot \right)$ of $(Y,X)$ is unique.